-- General Practitioners
+- General Practitioners.

-- Specialists
+- Specialists.

-- Hospitals
+- · Hospitals.

-- Community Health Centres
+- Community Health Centres.

-- Allied Health Practitioners, such as dentists and pharmacists
+- Allied Health Practitioners, such as dentists and pharmacists.

 - Radiography, Screening and Pathology Services.

-Public and Private Healthcare
+Public and private healthcare

-Public hospitals provide services at no cost to people with access to Medicare.
+If you have access to Medicare public hospitals provide services for free.
 They are funded by the government but can also be funded by health insurance when patients choose to use their private cover in a public hospital.